401a, 403b, and 457b Plans

 VA Physicians

-The Thrift Savings Plan (TSP) is pretty awesome for accumulation, but consider ditching it come de-accumulation.
+The Thrift Savings Plan (TSP) is pretty awesome for accumulation, but consider ditching it to de-accumulate.
 While there are only five offerings (Large Cap, Small Cap, International, Bonds, and a cool “G Fund”), they are inexpensive, and sometimes less is more (especially with passive funds and low costs).
-In addition, there are target-date funds which are fine for many in accumulation.
+In addition, there are target-date funds, which are fine for many in accumulation.

 The TSP is a federally qualified defined contribution plan.
-Aside from a few quirks, you can consider it exactly like a 401k.
+Aside from a few quirks, it is exactly like a 401k.
 Use it!

 The TSP has a Roth option.
-It comes with a 1% free match, and a total of 5% match.
+It offers a 1% free match and a 5% total match.

 Other Governmental Physicians